buildsi/spack-monitor-nlp-dev/README.md

 Again, note that a lot of the script is commented out, so you should open it first to decide what you want to run.

+#### KNN

+Note that we are sort of deciding that clustering can be used for visualization, but won't work well for actually getting a new data point and telling the participant "these are errors that are similar" because we can't easily keep an identifier for the original error with the model.
+Thus, a good (different) strategy is to use [knn](knn.py), which @vsoch has implemented here based on the original [creme](https://github.com/MaxHalford/creme/blob/master/creme/neighbors/knn.py) that used a minkowski distance that will allow errors to have different features.
+To make this work, I had to tweak the model slightly and choose parameters wisely:

+ - window size needs to be large enough to hold a good sampling of errors.
+E.g. the default 50 was way too small.
+I increased it to 10K.
+ - K can still be 5, as long as the window size is reasonably large.
+ - **importantly** I had to modify the algorithm to only keep new points (adding them to the window) that were greater than some difference threshold.
+The reason is because the predictions will come back badly given that we've cleared the window of a diverse set of error types.
+E.g., if we only add more different points to the window we wind up with a more diverse set.

 ### Spack Issues

 For spack issues, your step 2 and 3 are your last steps.
 If there is already a folder [data/spack-issues](data/spack-issues)